Supervisor Mandelman - Overview

 Supervisor Rafael Mandelman

 represents District 8 on the San Francisco Board of Supervisors.
-District 8 includes the Castro, Glen Park, Noe Valley, Diamond Heights, and Mission Dolores.
+District 8 includes the Castro, Glen Park, Noe Valley, Diamond Heights, Mission Dolores, and Cole Valley.
 Supervisor Mandelman is the only LGBTQ member of the Board of Supervisors, and throughout his first term, was one of the only LGBTQ Supervisors in Northern California.

 Since joining the Board of Supervisors in July 2018, Supervisor Mandelman has worked to address the City's mental health and substance use crises, serving as Co-chair of the 2019 Methamphetamine Task Force, co-authoring legislation to allow San Francisco to pursue temporary conservatorships for people with severe mental health and substance use disorders, and authoring legislation to streamline the creation of new Board and Care Facilities, and preserve existing facilities.
 Supervisor Mandelman worked with the Department of Public Health to establish the City’s first community-based Hummingbird behavioral health respite in District 8, which is scheduled to open in 2021 and will provide 20 - 24 beds for unhoused people suffering from mental illness and addiction.
 As a member of the Budget Committee, Supervisor Mandelman helped to secure funding for Street Crisis Response Teams, which will respond to more than 21,000 calls for behavioral health crises previously handled by SFPD.

 Supervisor Mandelman has led San Francisco’s efforts to combat the climate crisis.
 In 2019, he authored the Climate Emergency Resolution, which committed San Francisco to meeting the goals of the Paris Climate Accord, and in 2020 he passed legislation to require all-electric construction in new buildings, making San Francisco the largest city in the United States to phase out natural gas in new construction.